-Market risk is managed through management objectives given in Board-adopted guidelines and procedures.
+Market risk is managed through management objectives set out in Board-adopted guidelines and procedures.
 The Board has determined that the Group is to have a low market risk.
 The Board sets annual risk tolerance levels for loss potential for interest rate risk, credit spread risk, foreign exchange risk and share price risk respectively, as well as aggregate loss potential for market risk.
-The frameworks for the management objectives will limit the risk and ensure that the Bank at all times meets the Board's requirement for a prudent risk profile.
+The frameworks will limit the risk and ensure that Sparebanken Sør at all times meets the Board's requirement for a prudent risk profile.

-The market risk shall be on a par with comparable banks, but it shall be reconciled with the Bank's risk profile when viewed overall and Board-adopted requirements for capital adequacy.
-The risk profile shall be adapted to the current market situation and the prospects for the future.
-Management and control of the market risk shall be attended to in such a way that the Bank is able to withstand a long period of market stress.
+The market risk is to be on a par with comparable banks, but it must be reconciled with the Bank's risk profile when viewed overall and Board-adopted requirements for capital adequacy.
+The risk profile must be adapted to the current market situation and the prospects for the future.
+Management and control of the market risk must be attended to in such a way that the Bank is able to withstand a long period of market stress.